-Mark Parker, Oklahoma City, OK – Our program is a little longer than we would like, but when it comes to establishing converts in the Word, I don’t know if it is possible to take too long.
+Mark Parker, Oklahoma City OK — Our program is a little longer than we would like, but when it comes to establishing converts in the Word, I don’t know if it is possible to take too long.
 It is about six months, meeting once a week.
-We have had good success — if they go all the way through the program.
+We have had good success, if new converts go all the way through the program.
 One out of three of those who start the classes remain.
 Our retention rate is about 65 percent.

 We’ve tried giving them something to do before they complete the classes, but we have found they don’t come back and complete the classes.
 We challenge them that they ought to have two jobs in the ministry: one they would like to do and one where they are needed.

-A person is not truly converted until he or she is serving others.
+A person is not truly converted until they are serving others.

 One of the things we started that resonates with people is a charitable organization called Hands for Healing.
 It has grown to become the largest food bank in our county.

-Randy Pate, Pascagoula, MS – If people come to our church and say, “This is my church,” whether they’ve been born again or not, we’ll find something for them to do.
-Somebody has to type the words for the songs on the computer, pour Kool-Aid, mow and trim bushes.
+Randy Pate, Pascagoula MS – If people come to our church and say, “This is my church,” whether they’ve been born again or not we’ll find something for them to do.
+Somebody’s got to type the words for the songs on the computer, pour Kool-Aid, mow and trim bushes.
 I’ll make anybody a greeter at the door.
-We have to get them past the mentality that they are coming to Pastor Pates’ church or The Sanctuary, to where they say they are coming to their church.
+We have to get them past the mentality that they are coming to Pastor Pate’s church or The Sanctuary, to where they say they are coming to their church.
 The only requirements are that you show up, be faithful and put a smile on your face.
 We cycle them into the program so that when new people come, they’ll see somebody who looks like them: people at every level of Christian maturity.

 When somebody first comes into our church, we try to offer them a home Bible study or Search for Truth program.
 When they pray through, we offer them an introductory lesson.
 I also have a four-lesson series called An Introduction to The Sanctuary.
 There’s a lesson on who we are, what we believe, what organization we belong to, and the history of our church.
 Sometimes the new converts class starts with those four lessons.